I like to think of this dish as a little bit of Autumn sunshine in a bowl.

 - 4 tbsp almond milk

 - Salt and pepper, to taste

-- (optional) sage leaves to garnish
+- (Optional) Torn sage leaves, to garnish

 - Add the oil to a frying pan and fry the onions, chilli and garlic until soft.
 Add the butternut squash and rice and stir for a minute until well coated.

 - Pour in a ladle of the vegetable stock and cook on a medium heat until reduced.
 Then add a ladle full of stock at a time until the rice absorbs it before adding more.
 Cook for about 25 minutes or until the risotto becomes al dente.
 Add more water if needed.

 - When the risotto is perfectly cooked, add the nutritional yeast and almond milk.
 Stir through and season with black pepper, to taste.

 This took a while to make, but it was one of the best things I’ve eaten!
 The nutritional yeast is an important addition for the cheesy flavour, and we added some white wine with the stock too.
 We used chilli flakes because we didn’t have a chilli, brown rice (I was worried, but it worked) and added some mushrooms towards the end of cooking.
 It was so creamy and amazing, I was glad we made a double batch.